-Organist, First Congregational United Church of Christ in Albuquerque.
+Organist, First Congregational United Church of Christ in Albuquerque, NM.
 Director of Music and organist at St. Luke Lutheran Church in Richmond, VA, for five years; host for prestigious Alexander Paley Music Festival, as well as narrator for some of their repertoire.
 Active member of the local chapter of the American Guild of Organists.
 Previously Director of Music for three years at Boulevard United Methodist Church, in Richmond, VA.

 While organist at Overbrook Presbyterian Church in Richmond, played a solo organ recital featuring works by Jehan Alain, Hindemith and William Bolcom to commemorate the installation of the Holtkamp organ.

 Previous solo organ recitals at Old West Church in Boston, Grace Episcopal Church in Salem, Massachusetts, and, in Vermont, at Middlebury Congregational Church and Trinity Episcopal Church in Rutland.

 Former organist positions at Hingham Congregational Church, Grace Lutheran Church in Needham, Massachusetts, and University Lutheran Church in Harvard Square.
 Nine years as organist at the Middlebury Congregational Church and three years as music director at the Vergennes Methodist Church in Vermont.

 Organ teachers were Richard Boehm on Long Island, David Boe at Oberlin Conservatory and Peter Sykes in Boston.
 Extensive experience playing tracker organs.

 Accompanist for Santa Fe Public Schools.
 In Richmond, VA, 2002-2016, chamber music concerts at the invitation of several series, including Bon Air Presbyterian Church, Richmond Public Library, Westminster Canterbury and St. Michael’s Episcopal Church.
 Over 125 performances in senior homes.